danbev/learning-quantum-computing/README.md

 ```

-Also note that the X axis is the horizontal axis <---->, y is the axis coming
+Also note that the y axis is the horizontal axis <---->, x is the axis coming
 out towards me, and z is the vertical axis.

 Holding a pen to represent `z` helps me a little, and holding it straight up represent